dennisjosesilva/incremental-contour-experiments/README.md

 * **r**: Incremental contour computation algorithm.
 In this approach, the contour is computed using the incremental algorithm described in Algorithm 3 from the paper using red-black trees to represent sets.

-The generated CSV files contains the following columns:
+The generated CSV files contain the following columns:

-* **Empty column header**: There is an empty column header to represent the index of the experimentos.
-It goes from zero to number of images - 1.
+* **Empty column header**: There is an empty column header to represent the index of the experiments.
+It goes from zero to the number of images - 1.

 * **image**: Image filename